 Was granted by NW Health Research Authority using the IRAS platform, REC Reference No: 19/WM/0158.
 The study was funded by the MRC Confidence in Concept scheme.

 After provision of written and verbal information pertaining to the study, informed consent was implied for all participants who completed the relevant questionnaire.
-For CYP <16 years both the parent/guardian and the CYP were required to give implied consent.
+For children and young people <16 years both the parent/guardian and the child or young person were required to give implied consent.
 No participant identifiable data were collected.

 Inclusion criteria & Exclusion criteria

-CYP

-Inclusion criteria:
+Children and young people Inclusion criteria:

-Any CYP attending a tertiary level children’s hospital aged 0-18 years at time of recruitment who may require analgesia or anti-pyretic therapy
+Any child or young person attending a tertiary level children’s hospital aged 0-18 years at time of recruitment who may require analgesia or anti-pyretic therapy

 Good understanding of written and spoken English